-The University must have a Privacy Officer if required by law or regulation, such as the Health Insurance Portability and Accountability Act (HIPAA), and may choose to have one where not required.
-Otherwise, these responsibilities are carried out by the ISO.
+The University must have a Privacy Officer if required by law or regulation, such as the Health Insurance Portability and Accountability Act (HIPAA may choose to have one where not required).
 The Privacy Officer provides guidance on:

 - 1. The requirements of state and federal privacy laws. - 2.
 Disclosure of and access to Highly Sensitive data. - 3.
 Security and protection requirements in conjunction with IT systems when there is some overlap among sensitivity, disclosure, privacy, and security issues.